 E.g. the type and atomic indices can not be loaded in a vectorized manner and as a result a huge amount of L2 transactions become a major bottleneck to performance.
 We should develop better data structures and employ mechanisms to mitigate the overhead (like vectorized prefetching of data).

-#1 Updated by Magnus Lundborg about 1 month ago
+#1 Updated by Magnus Lundborg over 1 year ago

 I'll be happy to try to help with this as well, but I must admit I don't know how to prefetch the data in a suitable way.
 I guess this should be done when the data is copied to the GPU already, right?
 Do we do this anywhere (for GPU calculations) already?